cwise24/snopsy/docs/module2/7_pipeline.rst

    :align: center
 .. centered:: Fig 35

-Now, let's change our variable SITE to ``site1`` and run the pipeline again
+Let's change our variable SITE to ``site1`` and run the pipeline again

 .. code-block:: yaml